andykhoi/andymag-v2/app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Misc Notes:

+- on sidebar layout, the content container != the width of the viewport.
+Especially when the sidebar menu is open.
+This discrepancy makes screen media queries obselete when trying to resize content elements.
+This is where usage of container query comes in.

+- the content container == width of viewport up until 1024px (when sidebar is available)

+- though the usage of the container is only used @ and above 1024px because the container breaks the scrolling functionality on mobile